MicrosoftDocs/win32/desktop-src/wia/-wia-iwiaitem2-enumdevicecapabilities.md

 ---
-Description: Creates an enumerator that is used to ascertain the commands and events a Windows Image Acquisition (WIA) 2.0 device supports. ms.assetid: 9efb758d-a5d6-41c7-b318-2897274ccbc0
+description: Creates an enumerator that is used to ascertain the commands and events a Windows Image Acquisition (WIA) 2.0 device supports. ms.assetid: 9efb758d-a5d6-41c7-b318-2897274ccbc0
 title: IWiaItem2::EnumDeviceCapabilities method (Wia.h)
 ms.topic: reference